Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 I've been teaching piano for over 10 years and my students have gone on to play professionally, become teachers themselves, and develop a love of music.
 Within the first few lessons, you'll be able to play fun simple songs at the piano. and as time goes on you'll be able to read musical notation,understand basic music theory, and play classical or contemporary pieces.
 I typically use Bastein, Alfred, or Faber method books depending on the students age and ability .
 I love working with students of all ages and experience levels and I can't wait to meet you!

 I have been teaching young children for many years and will take beginning piano students as young as 5 years old.
 While I was a public school music teacher, I used Orff-Shulwerk strategies for teaching music.
-This approach to music teaching and learning is appropriate for pre-school through middle school grades and also has applications for high school and adult education.
+This approach to music teaching and learning is appropriate for preschool through middle school grades.
 These strategies are based on the way children learn: sing, chant, clap, dance and keep a beat on anything near at hand.
+I'm also a certified Joy Tunes iPad piano teacher and with that my students get access to Piano Maestro app for iPad.

 Compare hundreds of teachers based on the criteria that matter to you, including background checks, age and experience.